Skip to content

 When you start using this framework, you'll start to feel urges to do something different, to do it better.

-The problem with this is, that if everyone felt the same way and let his ego get over him, then there's no need for any framework.
+The problem with this is that if everyone felt the same way and let their ego get the better of them, then there's no need for any framework.

 It doesn't mean you cannot take this framework and adapt it to your environment, but after you do that, be strict on yourself and others, push them to follow the same rules.